-MacroPAC-A® is a cranberry extract that is produced through the proprietary technology of Biosfered S.r.l.
+MacroPAC-A® is a cranberry extract (Vaccinium macrocarpon) that is produced through the proprietary technology of Biosfered S.r.l.

-MacroPAC-A® is first titrated with the BL-DMAC method to obtain the total PACs content and is then analyzed by liquid chromatography coupled to mass spectrometry (HPLC-ESI-MS / MS) for the evaluation of the content of A-type Proanthocyanidins (PACs-A) (and the possible presence of PACs-B).
+The characteristic components of this extract are Proanthocyanidins (PAC), polyphenolic molecules which total amount is first titrated with the BL-DMAC method and then analyzed by liquid chromatography coupled to mass spectrometry (HPLC-ESI-MS / MS) for the evaluation of the content of A-type Proanthocyanidins (PAC-A) and the possible presence of B-type Proanthocyanidins (PAC-B).

 Extractive and analytical techniques

-The low temperature extraction technique developed by Biosfered Srl produces an enriched fraction of bioactive PACs-A (from 5% to 20%).
-MacroPAC-A® thus claims a standardized content of PACs-A. The degree of PACs-A polymerization of MacroPAC-A® is characterized by the presence of a high percentage of dimers and trimers, followed by lower quantities of tetramers, pentamers, hexamers and heptamers, as analyzed by LC-MS and MALDI-qTOF.
+The low temperature extraction technique developed by Biosfered S.r.l. allows to obtain a product with a bioactive PAC-A title standardized at 5% by weight.
+The degree of PAC-A polymerization of MacroPAC-A® is characterized by the presence of a high percentage of dimers and trimers, followed by lower quantities of tetramers, pentamers, hexamers and heptamers, as analyzed by LC-MS and MALDI-qTOF.